 There is no set formula for achieving profitable modernization and innovation in business.
-However, relentless prioritization of customer needs is a critical strategy for success.
+However, relentless prioritization of customer needs and customer experience is a critical strategy for success.

 This isn’t breaking news.
 After all, it was Steve Jobs who said: “You’ve got to start with the customer experience and work back toward the technology, not the other way around.”
 Unfortunately, this is often challenging for companies facing a mountain of technological decisions and challenges.